KV Cache Calculator

 Advanced options ↺ reset all overrides

-CUDA workspace, activations, allocator slack.
+Runtime workspace, activations, and allocator slack.

 Tokens shared across all sequences (counted once instead of per-sequence).